 - Development of streamlined processes and controls for accounts receivable and accounts payable;

-In short, by selecting an accounting services provider that leverage technology to provide its service, the company can effectively outsource the change management process and transition to a more effective and streamlined online solution for finance management.
+In short, by selecting an accounting services provider that leverage technology to provide its accounting services, the company can effectively outsource the change management and transition process to a more effective and streamlined online solution for finance management.

 The impact of Covid-19 has encouraged many businesses in the Philippines to move their finances online.
-The future of accounting services through technology is already here!
+The future of accounting services via technology is already here!